 Yuzu supports:

 Provides complete button remapping and vibration.
 Motion control assistance (tilt/gyro) for games such as Mario Kart and Splatoon.
+For a full breakdown of compatible gamepads and button layouts, refer to the dedicated controller configuration guide.
 It also offers keyboard and mouse remapping for non-controller users.

 Yuzu saves and loads games immediately and makes many save slots for each game.
 It also saves synchronization across devices, including PCs and mobiles.
 Moreover, the emulator reserves your Switch save data by making a backup.